manisha54/TkinterCalculator/README.md

 ## Importance of simple calculator:
 Calculator are widely used device nowadays.Its makes calculation easier and faster.
 Calculators are used by everyone in daily life.This simple calculator is made for diffrent  operation such as Addition, Subtraction, Multilpication, Division and power.

+## Future Goals
+* function can be added for calculating inverse
+* log function can be added
+* Trigonomatic opertaions can be added

-# Student Name: Manisha Kumari Tharu
+## Manisha Kumari Tharu
-# Student id: 210287
+ Student id: 210287
+ Email-ID : manishachaudhary2057@gmail.com
+ Batch:30B